PathwayCommons/pcviz/README.md

 	cp -f src/main/resources/spring/pcviz.properties.example src/main/resources/spring/pcviz.properties

+The property `hgnc.location` should point to a valid HGNC output that contains the official gene symbols and their synonyms.
+This file can be downloaded as follows:

+	wget -O /tmp/hgnc.txt "http://www.genenames.org/cgi-bin/hgnc_downloads?col=gd_app_sym&col=gd_aliases&status=Approved&status_opt=2&where=&order_by=gd_hgnc_id&format=text&limit=&hgnc_dbtag=on&submit=submit"

-then use the following command to start the application within a test Tomcat instance:
+Make sure all other properties reflect the options you wanted to set and then use the following command to start the application within a test Tomcat instance:

 	mvn clean install tomcat:run

 and point your browser to [http://localhost:8080/pcviz/](http://localhost:8080/pcviz/).

+If you would like to use your own Tomcat installation for the installation, then you can also deploy the file as follows:

+	mvn clean install
+	cp -f target/target/pcviz-VERSION.war /path/to/tomcat/webapps/pcviz.war

 ## Mock-up
 Here is how this web-page should look for the first sprint: